john-org/2-react-Intro/readme.md

 With this approach, instead of targeting specific elements in the DOM and adjusting a class here or a style there, you treat your data, or state, as the single source of truth.

-Update your state, render a fresh copy of the UI based on the new data, and move on.
+When you update your state, you render a fresh copy of the UI based on the new data, and move on.
 You never have to think about which element in the DOM to target or how it needs to change.

 The key difference between props and [state](https://facebook.github.io/react-native/docs/state.html):